-"Knowledge communicated concerning some particular fact, subject, or event; that of which one is apprised or told; intelligence, news. spec. contrasted with data." (from Oxford English Dictionary, 2nd ed., 1989)
+INFORMATION (noun): "Knowledge communicated concerning some particular fact, subject, or event; that of which one is apprised or told; intelligence, news."
+(Oxford English Dictionary, 2022)

-Information should always be accurate and either free of bias or making note of its own bias.
-Information also needs to be useful for a given purpose to have value.
+Information should always be accurate, and be either free of bias or making note of its own bias.
+To have value, information also needs to be useful for a given purpose.

-Political campaign speeches and party political statements are often, in reality, a form of propaganda.
+Political campaign speeches and party political statements are often a form of propaganda.
 They fit this definition when they present the opposing point of view in an unfavorable light.
-All political organizations do this on a variety of issues.

 Identify the terms used to color the information reported in each press release above.
 Read the releases again, deleting those terms.
 How do the statements sound different?

-One of the most popular forms of misinformation on the Internet, especially e-mail, is the passing along of urban legends.
-Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them...and feel the need to "inform" others.
+One of the most popular forms of misinformation on the Internet is the passing along of "urban legends."
+Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them, and then "inform" others.

 Misinformation is perhaps the most difficult information lookalike to diagnose.
 Why?
 What strategies could you develop to determine whether what you are reading constitutes information or misinformation?

-You have now reached the lowest of the low.
-Never underestimate the evil intentions of some individuals or institutions to say or write whatever suits a particular purpose, even when it requires deliberate fabrication.
-Disinformation refers to disseminating deliberately false information, especially when supplied by a government or its agent to a foreign power or on the media with the intention of influencing policies of those who receive it.
+Disinformation is the dissemination of deliberately false information, especially when supplied by a government or its agent to a foreign power; or, on the media with the intention of influencing policies of those who receive it.

 One of the most notorious uses of disinformation was the dissemination of anti-Semitic speeches and writing by the Nazi party in Germany during the 1930s and 1940s.
 Unfortunately, disinformation didn't end with World War II.
 In fact, the Internet is an excellent vehicle for disinformation.